 Music Consumer Behaviour Q3 2018 YouTube Leads the Way But At What Cost?

-The 20,000 Foot View: This report presents music consumption data for XXX 2018, with consumer data for US, Canada, Mexico, Brazil, Australia, Japan, Germany, Sweden and the UK.
+The 20,000 Foot View: This report presents music consumption data for 2018, with consumer data for US, Canada, Mexico, Brazil, Australia, Japan, Germany, Sweden and the UK.

 - A generational divide is present, with older consumers clinging on to legacy format and younger consumers adopting streaming

-- Streaming audio behaviour is fragmented, with user playlists, curated playlists, podcasts and streaming radio ‘channels’ all at XXX or below
+- Streaming audio behaviour is fragmented, with user playlists, curated playlists, podcasts and streaming radio ‘channels’ all at or below

-- The car is the clear leader in terms of music listening location with XXX penetration but phone is highest among under XXX audio streaming is smaller than both YouTube and music radio in all markets, even in Sweden, home of Spotify
+- The car is the clear leader in terms of music listening location with penetration but phone is highest among under audio streaming is smaller than both YouTube and music radio in all markets, even in Sweden, home of Spotify

 Companies and brands mentioned in this report: Amazon, Amazon Prime Music, Amazon Music Unlimited, Apple, Apple Music, Deezer, Google, Google Play Music, Napster, Soundcloud, Spotify, Tidal, YouTube